crystal-lang/crystal-book/docs/tutorials/01_basics/05_control_flow.md

 ### Truthiness

 Boolean algebra however is not only defined for boolean types proper.
-All values have an implicit truthiness: `nil`, `false` and null pointers (just for completeness, we cover that later) are *falsey*.
+All values have an implicit truthiness: `nil`, `false`, and null pointers (just for completeness, we cover that later) are *falsey*.
 Any other value (including `0`) is *truthy*.

 Let's replace `true` and `false` in the above example with other values, for example `"foo"` and `nil`.